davidekim/sushimaki/README.md

 ![header.png](./header.png)

 ## Description
-This repo includes a script that generates helical or beta barrel WRAPs parametrically around a target protein.
+This repo includes a script that generates helical or beta barrel WRAPs parametrically around a target protein to use as input for RF partial diffusion refinement.

 ## Reference
 Ljubica Mihaljević et. al. Solubilization of Membrane Proteins using designed protein WRAPS.
 Submitted to Science.